SimoCs/Soccer-Players-Recommendation-System/Soccer Players Recommendation System Using Machine Learning, Python, and GridDB.md

 # **Soccer Players Recommendation System Using Machine Learning, Python, and GridDB**

 The soccer business is a multi-billion dollar industry combining high-performing athletes, passionate fans, and big sponsorship deals.
-Team owners and managers around the globe are always looking for an edge to find the best talent that can add to the winning soccer o their team.
+Team owners and managers around the globe are always looking for an edge to find the best talent that can add to the winning soccer to their team.
 Using machine learning to help team managers find a balanced, talented team is a perfect combination of technology and data to add value to a business.
 This article will cover recommendation system models to help managers find talent and upcoming players based on their performance and soccer league data.
 The objective is to use the recommendation system as a monitoring and prospecting tool to find innovative, high-performing soccer players.
 In this article, we propose a recommendation system model to recommend soccer players given their soccer matches data using Python and GridDB.

 ## **Setting up your environment**